 Herberton the town has lots to see and do, not to mention the interesting country which surrounds us.
 You can visit the Padre White Reflection Park at the entrance to the Herberton Cemetery, which was established 1886.
 Padre White is recorded as conducting the first Dawn Service held in Australia.
 Wilhelmina (Bill,Girlie) Smith, Australia’s first female jockey, is buried here.
 A book documenting her life story is available from the Mining Museum.
 There’s also the Rose Lane cemetery, Herberton’s first cemetery before it was relocated to the present site in Syme road.
 Here Christie Palmerston buried his companion Pompo, the person who saved his life on several occasions.

 Herberton the town, established in 1880 and the oldest still existing established town on the Atherton Tableland, has many Heritage listed buildings and sites.
-These include: the Jack & Newell building and fuel bowser on the corner of Grace and William Street; Great Northern Mine site Jacks Road, on which the Herberton Mining Museum is located; Herberton School of Arts building Grace Street Herberton; Holy Trinity Anglican Church 38 Broadway; Herberton War Memorial corner Myers and Perkins Street; the Uniting Church (formerly the Presbyterian Church) at 2 Lillian Street.
+These include: the Jack & Newell building and fuel bowser on the corner of Grace and William Street; Great Northern Mine site Jacks Road, on which the Herberton Mining Museum is located; Herberton School of Arts building Grace Street Herberton; Holy Trinity Anglican Church 38 Broadway; Herberton War Memorial corner Myers and Perkins Street.